Mona Simion

 Mona Simion is a philosopher.
-She is professor of philosophy at the University of Glasgow where she is also director of the COGITO Epistemology Research Centre.
+She is Professor of Philosophy and Michael Cohen Fellow of Exeter College at the University of Oxford.
+She is also Ambassador of the European Research Council to the UK.
 Simion's work focuses on issues in epistemology, ethics, the philosophy of language, and feminist philosophy.

 Biography

-Simion previously held positions at the University of Oslo's ConceptLab and at Cardiff University.
-She was promoted to professor four years after receiving her PhD in 2016.
+Simion previously held positions at the University of Oslo's ConceptLab, at Cardiff University, and at the University of Glasgow, where she co-founded and co-directed the Cogito Epistemology Research Centre.
+She was promoted to full professor only four years after receiving her PhD in 2016.

-Simion is a member of the executive committee of the Aristotelian Society, the management committee of BSTK – The British Society for the Theory of Knowledge, and the steering committee of the Social Epistemology Network.
-She is on the editorial board of The Philosophical Quarterly and the Asian Journal of Philosophy.
+Simion is an Elected Member of Academia Europaea, member of the executive committee of the Aristotelian Society, the management committee of BSTK – The British Society for the Theory of Knowledge, and the steering committee of the Social Epistemology Network.
+She is associate editor at Philosophical Studies, managing editor at Ergo, and on the editorial board of The Philosophical Quarterly and the Asian Journal of Philosophy.

-She is principal investigator of a long-term grant funded by the European Research Council entitled ‘KnowledgeLab: Knowledge First Social Epistemology” and Co-Investigator (with Adam Carter, PI and Christoph Kelp) on a Leverhulme Trust-funded project entitled ‘A Virtue Epistemology of Trust’.
+She is principal investigator of a long-term grant funded by the European Research Council entitled ‘KnowledgeLab: Knowledge First Social Epistemology”, Co-Investigator (with Adam Carter, Daniele Faccio, Emma Gordon, Simon Hanslmayr, Monika Harvey, Christoph Kelp, and Lars Muckli) on a UKRI Cross-Council-funded project entitled ' Navigating the Neural Frontier: Embedding Ethics and Epistemology in Neurotech', and Co-Investigator (with Adam Carter, PI and Christoph Kelp) on a Leverhulme Trust-funded project entitled ‘A Virtue Epistemology of Trust’.